 Wyatt Earp didn't let these events go unanswered.
 He gathered a posse together and began what's called the Earp Vendetta Ride.
 He took the train to transport Morgan's body to California for burial.
 At the Tucson stop, he tracked down alleged murderer, Frank Stilwell.
 He shot him dead among railroad cars in the rail yard.

 The next day a warrant was out for the arrest of Wyatt Earp for the Stilwell killing.
 Wyatt returned to Cochise County, and enlisted 6 men, including his brother Warren.
 They hunted down others Wyatt felt were involved in Morgan's murder.
 For 2 weeks they roamed Southeast Arizona.
 A coroner's report faulted them with the deaths of Curly Bill, Indian Charlie, and Johnny Barnes.

 That report and years of rumor promoted the story that Wyatt killed Curly Bill during this Vendetta Ride.
-Wyatt himself often promoted that version.
+It's possible, but has never been fully proven.
+Wyatt himself promoted that version.
 Another tale that circulated was that the posse found Johnny Ringo, and Wyatt killed him.
-That is highly unlikely.
+That one is highly unlikely.

 During the Vendetta Ride, the posse ended up at John Hooker's Sierra Bonita Ranch, North of Wilcox AZ.
 Wyatt's group got fresh horses and meals before moving on to New Mexico.
 To avoid arrest, Wyatt then went to Colorado, and finally ended up in California.